James Paxton looks like old self as he makes his 2021 Cactus League debut for Mariners

 While results of the outing, including the strikeouts and fastball velocity are noteworthy, it represented verification to Paxton that he’s back to normal health after a 2020 season where injuries limited him to just five starts.

 The last of those five starts he made in 2020 came Aug.
 20 against the Rays at Yankee Stadium.
 He felt forearm discomfort after the outing and was diagnosed with flexor strain in his left forearm that sent him to the injured list and ended his season.
 Paxton believes the strain was a byproduct of the back surgery he underwent Feb.
-5 to repair a herniated disc and remove a peridiscal cyst.
+5 to repair a herniated disk and remove a peridiscal cyst.

 As he pushed to get back for the shortened 2020 season, he admittedly underestimated how difficult the recovery would be.
 His legs and core felt weak while his delivery felt awkward and out of sync.
 It didn’t allow him to use his lower half to drive off the mound.
 And to try and generate velocity with his fastball, he put more emphasis on his arm.
 The forearm couldn’t handle it.

-But after an offseason spent working out in Bellevue at the Athletic Training Institute to regain his strength and plenty of time getting familiar with his mechanics, he feels more like the pitcher that was so dominant for Seattle in 2017 and 2018.
+But after an offseason spent working out in Bellevue at the Athletic Training Institute to regain his strength and plenty of time getting familiar with his mechanics, he feels more like the pitcher who was so dominant for Seattle in 2017 and 2018.
 And since he and his wife, Katie, spent the offseason in Bellevue, signing a one-year, $8.5 million contract with the Mariners seemed like the best decision.
 He turned down better offers to come back home to his first organization.

 “You learn a lot when you go to another ballclub in how they do it and getting the exposure of being in New York and around a lot of veteran players,” Servais said.
 “You learn things.
 You learn how they go about it, maybe how they deliver messages to younger players.
 I think he’s taken all that and he just is much more mature.”